-The Winter Semester course, January 2 - February 27, 2016 has already begun.
-No further registrations will be accepted.
-Completion of this course satisfies the Georgia Professional Standards Commission requirement.
+The Spring Semester course, March 19 - May15, 2016 has begun.
+Completion of this course satisfied the Georgia Professional Standards Commission requirement.
 PSC RULE: Any person certified in a teaching field, the leadership field of Educational Leadership, the service fields of Media Specialist and School Counseling, or holders of permit certificates shall complete course work approved by the GaPSC (three semester hours of college credit or five Georgia professional learning units) in the identification and education of children who have special educational needs.
 (Page 2, 505-2-.24 SPECIAL GEORGIA REQUIREMENTS, Effective April 15, 2015.
 Authority O.C.G.A.
 20-2-200) This was formerly known as the Georgia House Bill 671 course.

-If you have questions or concerns you may email me at email@example.com
+If you have any questions or concerns you may email me at email@example.com